raghavlane/s4hana-btp-extension-devops/06-ConfigureCAPApp/README.md

     - Follow the process by entering the credentials of your SAP BTP account and by selecting the Cloud Foundry org and space you want to deploy the application to.

-15. Build the Multi-Target Application Archive (MTA Archive) by executing the following command in the root directory of your project in the terminal:
+16. Build the Multi-Target Application Archive (MTA Archive) by executing the following command in the root directory of your project in the terminal:

     ```
     mbt build -e trial.mtaext
     ```
+    Note - for live environment we can use the below command instead
+    ```
+    mbt build -e live.mtaext
+    ```

 >this will produce a .mtar file in the mta_archives directory.
 Some of the values for the service instance creation depend on the environment you are deploying to, that's why the *-e* for *extension* is used here.

-16. Deploy the application to SAP BTP, Cloud Foundry Runtime by executing the following command in the root directory of your project in the terminal:
+17. Deploy the application to SAP BTP, Cloud Foundry Runtime by executing the following command in the root directory of your project in the terminal:

     ```
     cf deploy mta_archives/BusinessPartnerVerification_1.2.0.mtar